 The Company has established standards of independence for the Board that comply with the Nasdaq Rules and Exchange Act.
-Under these standards of independence, for a director to be considered independent, the director must, among other things, not be an officer or employee of the Company or its subsidiaries and the director must not have a relationship which, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under these standards of independence, for a director to be considered independent, the director must, among other things, not be an officer or employee of the Company or its subsidiaries and the director must not have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 The Company's policy is to have at least a majority of directors qualify as independent under the listing standards set forth in the Nasdaq Rules and Exchange Act.
-The Board of Directors has determined that each of the directors, other than Mr. Brisbin, is independent under the standards set forth in the Nasdaq Rules and the Exchange Act.
+The Board has determined that each of Messrs.
+Cohen, Holdsworth, McEachern, McGinn, Probst, Renken, Shahidehpour and Westfall, is independent under the standards set forth in the Nasdaq Rules and the Exchange Act.
+We have one director who is not independent, Dr. Brisbin, our Chief Executive Officer.